 - Work on a garden together.
 Or even on an outdoor project like building raised beds, building a brick retaining wall or a cobblestone path.
 “Heavy work” is great for children, and helps them burn up a lot of energy as well as gain pride from building something real.

 - Make a bird feeder, hang it up, and then keep a record of what kinds of birds you see.
 Learn about those birds online.
+Here is a guide to bird calls for birds commonly found in the Pacific NW.

 - Nature crafts: gather grass, flowers and more to spell out your name, or to make bookmarks (take a piece of contact paper or clear packing tape, lay your flowers on it, then put another piece of packing tape on top to seal it.
 Trim the edges to a nice shape).
 Make a wind chime, from old keys or a plastic cup and beads.